SharonLutz/SharonLutz.github.io/software.md

 and implements the method from the following paper: <br>
 - **Lutz SM**, Hokanson JE, Sharma S, Weiss S, Raby B, Lange C. (2013) On the Integration of Expression Profiles in Genetic Association Studies: A Bayesian Approach to Determine the Path from Gene to Disease. *Open Journal of Genetics*.
 3(3).

+### powerMRMA
+An R package that compares the effect of the mediator on the outcome given at least one SNP serves as an instrumental variable for the mediator.
+On Github (https://github.com/SharonLutz/powerMRMA) and implements the method from the following paper:

+- Thwing A, Hokanson JE, Cho M, Ghosh D, **Lutz SM**.
+(2018) Mediated Paths in Genetic Association Studies: A Comparison of Mendelian Randomization and Mediation Analysis.
+(Submitted)

 ### powerASEeQTL
 An R package that runs power calculations for joint allele specific expression (ASE) and eQTL analyses of RNA-seq data.
 On [GitHub](https://github.com/SharonLutz/powerASEeQTL)